Over the past several generations, stress levels and chronic disease levels have continued to rise.

 The mind-body practice of Tai Chi stems from Ancient Chinese tradition, combining martial arts exercises and meditative practice to achieve harmony of mind, body, and spirit.

 Tai Chi may be considered “meditation in motion”.
-By focusing the mind introspectively, this practice is believed to improve the flow of Qi (Chi), or the energy force coursing through our bodies.
+By focusing the mind introspectively, this practice is believed to improve the flow of Qi (Chi).
+Qi is the energy force coursing through our bodies.
 The slow, focused movements, combined with deep breathing, promote balance.

 Tai Chi takes different forms: